 Do professors assign paperless homework?

-Yes, many professors assign and accept electronic homework assignments via our online course management system, Courses@Dordt.
+Yes, many professors assign and accept electronic homework assignments via our online course management system, Canvas@Dordt.
 Many of the same professors grade and return assignments electronically as well.

 Can email be accessed from off-campus?